Lytrix/todolist/README.md

 activity-carb-log
 ========

-Branch of TodoList for Activity/Carb and Insulin registration on mobile for use in combination with cgm-remote-monitor forked from nightscout/cgm-remote-monitor and eventually for use on the Pebble smart watch for quick input.
+Branch of TodoList for Activity/Carb and Insulin registration on mobile for use in combination with cgm-remote-monitor https://github.com/nightscout/cgm-remote-monitor and eventually for use on the Pebble smart watch for quick input.

 With addition of the jQuery Datetime javascript for use of correct time input taken from this site: http://keith-wood.name/datetimeEntry.html